eddiejoe-antonio/eddiejoe-antonio/README.md

 I'm Eddie Joe.

-🚃 I’m currently working on translating spatial stories and events into 3D moments in the browser.
+🚃 I’m currently working on sharing urban planning stories online.
-🛵 I’m currently practicing WebGL.
+🛵 I’m interested in WebGL.
 🚲 I’m looking to collaborate on projects at the intersection of urbanism and technology.